chenhao-zju/VAMoE/README.md

 # VAMoE
-The official repo for VA-MoE (ICCV2025).
+The official github repo for VA-MoE (ICCV2025).